Voter turnout plunges below 30% in Hong Kong election after rules shut out pro-democracy candidates

 The electoral changes further narrowed political freedoms in the city, following a separate overhaul for the legislature in 2021.
 Following those changes, turnout in the last legislative election two years ago plunged to 30% from 58% in 2016.

+Burns anticipated the “narrow range of patriots” in the new councils were likely to consult like-minded people, and that might keep the government out of touch with people’s true concerns and opinions.

+“This can lead to instability,” he said.
+“It can lead to a government not understanding people’s expectations when it makes policy.
+The government needs the active cooperation of all citizens to implement policies.”

-Sunday’s elections were extended by 1 1/2 hours because of the failure of the electronic voter registration system.
+Sunday’s elections were extended by 1.5 hours because of a failure in the electronic voter registration system.
 Multiple politicians said the glitch would affect their chances of winning because some residents gave up voting before authorities implemented a contingency plan.

 David Lok, chairman of the Electoral Affairs Commission, refused to comment on the turnout and said it was unclear whether some voters were unable to cast ballots due to the system failure.